rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 ================
 Existing Spec
 -------------
-The current spec sets out a single field called 'gender' which may hold _either_ gender (subjective gender identity) _or_ sex (biological sex), depending on which data is available at the site.
+The current spec sets out a single field called 'gender' which may hold _either_ gender (subjective gender identity) _or_ sex (biological sex), or a mixture of the two, depending on which data is available at the site.
 The spec currently reads as follows:

 |Variable Name|Definition|Type(Len)|Values|Implementation Guidelines|
 |-------------|----------|---------|------|-------------------------|